-A few weeks from now, I will turn one year closer to 30.
+A few weeks from now, I turn one year closer to 30.
 It’s a reality that isn’t sitting well with me.

-At the beginning of the year, I decided I would spend the summer in Europe, with most of my time spent on the island of Ios in Greece.
+At the beginning of the year, I decided I’d spend the summer in Europe, with most of my time spent on the island of Ios in Greece.
 During the summer months, the island becomes a haven for young backpackers seeking to soak up the sun, water, and the suds.
 I knew there wouldn’t be another chance to do this pre-30.
 It was time to do it now, before I became that “dirty old backpacker.”

 I often talk about what travel is and what it means.
 What does it mean to travel?
 To backpack?
 Is one form better than the other?

 Travel doesn’t fit into a box.
 It’s a lot of things.
 It’s more than seeing a place or a style of travel.
 But one thing that permeates all discussions about the nature of travel is that, at the end of the day, travel is about making connections.
 Not only with places, but with people, too.

 Ios is quite beautiful, with a picturesque town, great beaches, and historic terraced cliffs.
 But there’s nothing really special about the island itself.
 There are more beautiful islands in Greece.
 And, really, I prefer my islands to have more palm trees, jungle, and tropical fish.

 While there’s something for everyone on Ios, its main draw is still the partying, beaches, and crowds.
 I came for that atmosphere, but I stayed because of the connections I made with the people.
 I’m pulled back there because of those connections.